mill1/SumOfThreeCubesSolver/README.md

 * "print from", int, value from which the solutions will be printed.
 Default: sum of three cubes of "start value" (e.g. -375 in case of -5)
 * "print until", int, value up to which the solutions will be printed.
 Default: sum of three cubes of "end value"
 * "print no solutions", skip printing values for which there are no solutions.
 Default: true ***1**
+* "text warning threshold", int, number of generated output lines from which a warning will be shown before proceeding.
+Default: 1000000 (file size:~30Mb) ***2**
 * "path", string, output folder for the text file.
 Default: _MyDocuments_ folder

 Command using all arguments: